terftw/doc-management/packages/document-management-api/README.md

 2. The "indexing every initial application bootup" decision is made to speed up development.
    a.
 In the production environment, we should write a cron-job to do the indexing once everyday
    b.
 You should not deploy this application and deem it production ready if this is not resolved
+3. In development, shutting down your app may cause an error to appear "terminated with exit code: 2